Mortgage

 Content was accurate at the time of publication.

-If you don’t have a 20% down payment as a homebuyer taking out a conventional loan, you generally have to pay for private mortgage insurance.
-Alternatively, you could opt for lender-paid mortgage insurance (LPMI) that won’t increase your monthly payment as much as other options.
-However, despite having “lender paid” in the name, you’d still pay for LPMI through an increased mortgage interest rate.
+If you don’t have 20% for a down payment on a home, you generally have to pay for private mortgage insurance (PMI), which can raise your monthly payments.
+Another option is lender-paid mortgage insurance (LPMI), which doesn’t increase your mortgage payments as much as traditional PMI.
+However, despite having “lender paid” in the name, you’ll still pay for LPMI through a higher mortgage interest rate.

 LPMI vs. PMI